oliviafpersonal/sei-project-three/README.md

 ##### Pub Index

 <img width="964" alt="hamburger-nav" src="https://lh4.googleusercontent.com/aUXs_413Jy5DGcCEpC9OTYdWWNa8fOm3XPGEMGJ704Oe7QZg5o1qwTunPJeBoAghGRVF32X-MPeqQs5VGKfNqaPoCn4GpMcOk9zESg03m7L-g_i6136liZ56YUxJo1jno0mqfqaf">
 Next I created the pub index user interface to match that of Airbnb to close detail.
-I did this by using the reusable <Header /> component.
+I did this by using the reusable Header component.
 Followed by two Bulma columns.
 I initially left the right column empty, but this was later filled in by using the Mapbox Api to display the pubs that were searched for using Params and making requests to the pubs endpoint.

 The left column was used to display searched pubs in card format just like Airbnb.
 Displaying the pub image, name, description and average rating.

-Above this I added the filter controls and text that dynamically updated how many search results were returned by the initial search and filter.
+Above this, I added the filter controls and text that dynamically updated how many search results were returned by the initial search and filter.

 In terms of the flow, once a search was made a user is pushed to the pub index page.
 The page makes a request for all of the pubs in the database and then filters them based one whichever city is in the url Params.
 It is then further filtered by using the filter controls and a ternary operator on the mapped pubs.